andrew-vant/romtool/README.rst

 mind as I am writing:

 -  ROM expansion
--  Header removal
+-  Header manipulation
 -  Empty-space search
 -  Game documentation generation
-   -  monster/item/equipment lists
+   -  monster/item/equipment lists (for players)
-   -  information for romhackers
+   -  data table specs (for romhackers)
 -  Alternate input and output formats
    -  More than just tsv for maps.
    -  More than just IPS for patches